ImnIrdst/ii-react-native-android-local-notification/README.md

 Priority of this notification, can be `-2`, `-1`, `0`, `1`, `2`.
 When this is set to `1` or `2`, heads-up notification will be more likely to show on Android 5+.
 Defaults to `1`.

 **smallIcon (`string`)**
 The icon (file name) to show.
-This icon must be placed in the project's `android/app/src/main/res/mipmap-*` folder.
-Defaults to `ic_launcher`.
+This icon must be placed in the project's `android/app/src/main/res/drawables-*` folder.
+Defaults to `ic_launcher_foregrounds`.

 **largeIcon (`string`)**
 Not yet implemented.